This site contains terms and definitions from many IBM software and hardware products as well as general computing terms.

 The double reversal of direction in a tape resulting from a tape unavoidably moving past the desired stopping point.
 The tape controller moves the tape in the reverse direction to prepare it for acceleration to normal reading or writing speed in the original direction.

 A process in which two links are used to define a relationship between artifacts in different products.
-Neither of the products must query for traceability information because that information is provided by a link in each product.
-See also link discovery.
+Neither product has to query for these links because that information is provided in each product.
+See also back link, link discovery.

 back-office business logic